sm360/cronitor-client/README.md

 ```

 ### Usage without Spring
-Simply declare a new CronitorClient instance in the class containing the routine to monitor :
+Simply declare a new CronitorClient instance in the class containing the routine to monitor:
 ```
 CronitorClient cronitorClient = new CronitorClient();
 ```